FransiskaLarasati/FransiskaLarasati/README.md

 - 😄 Pronouns: "The journey of a thousand miles begins with a single step." - Lao Tzu
 - ⚡ Fun fact: As an ENTJ-A, you’re like a solar-powered extrovert: you thrive in the spotlight, but even solar panels need a break from the sun sometimes!
   Among strange people is taking alot of my energy so i choose to be with my self.
-- I am 26, was working as Staff Captain Secretary, i traveled to 63 countries across 6 contingent since past 5 years.
+- I am 26, was working as Staff Captain Secretary, i traveled to 63 countries across 6 contingents since past 5 years.
 - I love cooking, read from my kindle, and learning Antigravity yoga.
 - I am living and was born in West Bali.
 <!---